 This technique is used to reduce the biases and uncertainties in estimating assumptions.
 Instead of finding one estimate, three estimates are determined and then their average is taken to reduce the uncertainties, risks, and biases.

-PERT (Program Evaluation And Review Technique) is the most commonly used method in three point estimation technique.
+PERT (Program Evaluation and Review Technique) is the most commonly used method in three-point estimation technique.

-Three PEART estimates are as follows:
+Three PERT estimates are as follows: